Considering The Possible Advantages of Health Savings Accounts (HSAs) for Clergy

 Note: The below post relates to clergy in the Evangelical Lutheran Church of America (ELCA) and their benefits provider, Portico.
 This said, the method detailed below could well apply to clergy across denominations and non denominations as an option for health insurance care.

 First thing: The vast majority of ELCA churches have only one employee (and likely their family) receiving healthcare through Portico.
 The health medal election must be made annually by individual churches for all their Portico member employees.
-Only one medal choice can be made and must then apply to all portico members at that church (such that if Gold is chosen, only Gold plans will be available for all that church's portico member employees).
+Clergy, it would be wise to consider your options and influence this decision during the open time in which medal healthcare choices can be made by congregations (which is now and closes fairly soon - in a few weeks).

 Through good health, building up the value of an HSA account over the years can be a great health investment toward future health cost needs or even a supplement to retirement, if held onto into retirement.

 To consider an HSA plan you will need to consider either a Silver+ or Bronze+ plan WITH HSA option.
 If suitable, have your congregation elect for that medal plan for the coming year.
 The cost to the congregation, by the way, for a Silver plan with HSA contribution by the congregation to your HSA account will usually be fairly close to the same cost as a Gold plan (that has no HSA option).

 Utilizing the below chart (taken from the Portico Employer Website), let's look at an example of how a Silver with $2400 HSA Contribution might be a winner as compared to the standard Gold option for 2019.

 To make the case for an HSA plan, consider this example: